CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/hotelTravelInfo.md

 ## Accommodation

-We have arranged a block of rooms at a special conference rate at the following two hotels:
+We have arranged a block of rooms at a special conference rate at the Novotel North York:

-- Sheraton Hamilton
-  + Rate: $199 until ~~September 25, 2023~~ October 2, 2023
-  + To book online, please use <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1683052594358&key=GRP&app=resvlink" target="_blank">this link</a>.
-Alternatively, you can call 1-888-627-8161 and request for the "CESG" block
-- Visitors Inn
-  + Rate: $139 for single, $149 for double until September 27
+- Rate: $189 for king bed or double bed until September 15, 2024.
-  + To book, email <reservations1@visitorsinn.com> or call 1-844-207-9706.
-Mention the "Can.
-Econometrics Study Group" or provide the confirmation number "#278271"
-  + The hotel requires **a short ride** to the conference venue
-- There are several other hotels within walking distance from the venue (Art Gallery of Hamilton).
-We encourage you to check them out through travel websites.
+- To book, please call hotel reservation directly at 416-733-2929 extension 1 and mention group name “York University-Economics” or Block ID#1744612, to avail the special group rate.
+Alternatively, you can email reservations@novotelnorthyork.com

-## Travel Information to Hamilton, ON
+## Travel Information to Toronto (North York), Ontario
 - Air Travel
   + Toronto Pearson International Airport (YYZ) offers a wide range of domestic and international flights.
+  + Billy Bishop Toronto City Airport (YTZ) is directly connected to the Toronto subway (TTC) line at Union Station through a shuttle.
+  + You can take the subway to North York Centre Station.
+The conference venue is 3 minutes walking distance.
-You can use a taxi or a share ride service to travel from the airport to Hamilton.
+  + Participants can also use a taxi or a share ride service to travel from the airport to North York in Toronto.
-  + Hamilton International Airport (YHM) offers limited domestic and international flights.
 - Car Travel
-  + Hamilton is easily accessible via several major highways, including the QEW (Queen Elizabeth Way) and the 403.
+  + North York in Toronto is accessible via several major highways, including the 401 and the 407.
 - Train Travel
-  + Hamilton is served by VIA Rail, providing train connections to various cities across Canada.
+  + Toronto is served by VIA Rail, providing train connections to various cities across Canada.
+The closest VIA RAIL station to the conference venue is Union Station Toronto.
+  + You can use a taxi or a share ride service to travel from the Union Station to North York in Toronto.
+You can also use the subway line from Union Station to North York Centre Station and walk 3 minutes to the conference venue.

-## Parking Information around the Venue (Art Gallery of Hamilton)
+## Parking Information around the Venue (North York Novotel)
-- Here is <a href="https://en.parkopedia.ca/parking/locations/art_gallery_of_hamilton_123_king_street_west_hamilton_ontario_l8p_4s8_canada_f40ddpxnn6yc3hn299/?country=ca&arriving=202310231900&leaving=202310232100" target="_blank">a link to the parking information.</a>
+- There is an underground paid parking at the conference venue.
+There are also other parking slots around the venue.